What do I do when fresh, wild caught mahi mahi goes on sale for $3.97/lb? The happy dance! In my mind, anyway. I don’t really dance…just ask Eric. 😉

 - To make the pepper sauce, place red peppers in food processor and add wine reduction, butter, sugar and salt; process until smooth.
 Pour mixture back into saucepan and simmer on low until ready to serve.

 - Season mahi mahi with salt and pepper to taste.
-Add cooking oil to a large skillet and heat.
+Add cooking oil to a large skillet over medium heat.
 Cook mahi mahi in oil, about 4-5 minutes per side, or until it flakes easily with a fork.

 - Spoon red pepper sauce onto plate, place fish on the sauce, and top with pesto.